serokell/blog-posts/Alex and Happy Part 2/article.md

   : sepBy_rev(p, sep) { reverse $1 }
 ```

-Parsing such "atoms" is simple enough, but now we will find difficulties in parsing the other types of expressions, as they will have more complicated interactions.
+Parsing such "atoms" is simple enough, but now we will find difficulties in parsing the other types of expressions since they will have more complicated interactions.

-#### Parsing function applications
+#### Parsing function application

 Let's begin with `EApp`.
 You might want to add a new production defining it like so: